Training to Implement the Flip the Script with EAAA™ program

-- 6 full days of in-person training (lunch, refreshments, and snacks each day)
+- 6 full days of in-person training including a 2-day Basic WenDo course as well as lunch, refreshments, and snacks each day

-- Three 2-3 hour webinars to finish off your training while you are preparing to implement the EAAA program
+- Two 2.5-hour webinars to finish off your training while you are preparing to implement the EAAA program

 - Videoconference/telephone support during the first year of implementation